Elhassouni/alx-system_engineering-devops/command_line_for_the_win/README.md

 **Instructions:**

-Here are step I done to upload screenshots to a remote server using SFTP:
+Here are the steps I done to upload screenshots to a remote server using SFTP:

 1. **Connect with SFTP**: Use the SFTP command to establish a connection to the remote server and enter the password when prompted.